DorkHelmet/rankingsystems/README.md

 ### Neophyte
 Neophyte is the new player area, this is where everyone starts when they are new to the game, its important that people "graduate" out of this area as soon as they are comfortable with the game.
 This area should contain bots, which can be used when human opponent can't be found within 20-30 seconds.

-To make players feel progress, in the Neophyte tier it is not possible to loose RPs, they can only be gained, each win rewards you 20 points, this means in 15 wins you will be promoted into the "Real" ranked area.
+To make players feel progress, in the Neophyte tier it is not possible to loose RPs, they can only be gained, each win rewards you 20 points, this means in 15 wins you will be promoted into the "Real" ranked area no matter how many losses.

 ### Apprentice
-20 RPs for wins and -5 RPs for loss, this is very generous, for every win you can loose 4 times, players will feel progress.
-Level I can get matched with Level 3 from Disciple.
+20 RPs for wins and -5 RPs for loss, this is very generous, for every win you can loose 4 times without really loosing your progress.

 ### Disciple
 20 RPs for wins and -10 RPs for loss, for every win you can loose twice, competition will get more fierce here but players will still feel they are making progress and climbing.